luckwyy/luckwyy/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Wang Yang, someone who like coding...
+I'm Wang Yang, programmer (also software engineer)...
 Here is my GitHub [page](https://github.com/luckywyy)

-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java, Perl, Linux.
 - ⚡ I studied at HSU and YNU, once.
-- 👯 I’m looking to collaborate on a funny team to code the nicest product(code is art.).
+- 👯 I’m looking to collaborate on a funny team to code the nicest product(coding is art.).